 A growing public transport network needs more trains to service it.

-The $1.6 billion Railcar Program will deliver 102 new railcars (17 six-car sets) needed for METRONET projects and 144 railcars (24 six-car sets) to replace the ageing A-series trains, which were the first electric trains on the Transperth network.
-It will also seek to replace the five diesel railcars that operate the twice daily Australind service between Perth and Bunbury.
+The $1.6 billion Railcar Program will deliver 246 new railcars needed for METRONET projects and to replace the ageing A-series trains, which were the first electric trains on the Transperth network.
+It will also replace the five diesel railcars that operate the twice daily Australind service between Perth and Bunbury.